The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 false

-The datasource URLs.
 If multiple values are set, this datasource will create a pool with a list of servers instead of a single server.
-The pool uses a round-robin load balancing when a connection is created to select different servers.
-Note: some driver may not support multiple values here.
+The pool uses round-robin load balancing for server selection during connection establishment.
+Note that certain drivers might not accommodate multiple values in this context.

 Environment variable: QUARKUS_DATASOURCE_REACTIVE_URL